 The reflection in the snow-covered hills continues to symbolize clarity, but the landslide now feels like a natural part of the process.

 Lines like “Can the child within my heart rise above?” question whether we can hold onto youthful optimism while adapting to the challenges of adulthood.
-Through this, Stevie Nicks conveys both the fear and beauty of embracing impermanence, encouraging listeners to find strength in the face of life’s inevitable shifts.
+Through this, Stevie Nicks sings about both the fear and beauty of embracing impermanence, encouraging herself and listeners to find strength in the face of life’s inevitable shifts.

 Songs Like “Landslide”